LIBx09/LIBx09/README.md

 ###

-<p align="center">I am a Junior MERN Stack Developer with expertise in JavaScript, React.js, and Tailwind CSS.
+<p align="center">I am a Junior Full-Stack Developer with expertise in JavaScript, React.js, and Tailwind CSS.
 I specialize in building full-stack applications with React.js and am comfortable developing servers using Express.js and MongoDB.
 Passionate about creating seamless and visually appealing web applications, I have a keen eye for design and functionality.
 I embrace continuous learning, improving my skills every day to stay up to date with modern web development.</p>

 ###